amrs-tech/Hacktoberfest-Beginner-level/README.md

 ![Hacktoberfest](hack.png)

-*Designed by [UsefulHunter](https://github.com/UsefulHunter) with HTML code -- Code is under HTML folder of this repository*
+*This logo image is designed by [UsefulHunter](https://github.com/UsefulHunter) with HTML code -- Code is under HTML folder of this repository*

 Hey there!
 This is a beginner-friendly repository to help first-time-contributors with their cntrobutions in the open source community.